kytos/documentation/tutorials/napps/create_your_napp.rst

           log.info("Hello world!
 I'm being executed!")

-And, finnally we have the ``shutdown`` method.
-That is executed when the NApp is unloaded.
+Finally we have the ``shutdown`` method.
+This method is executed when the NApp is unloaded.

 .. code-block:: python